jmilhomem/MovieRegistration_challenge/README.md

 # Movie Registration

-This repo contains an app to request some arguments of user to register and and read movies.
+This repo contains an app to request some arguments from user in order to register and read movies registrations.

 ![alt text](https://www.baltimoresportsandlife.com/wp-content/uploads/2016/07/Movies.jpg "")